 The more upmarket Flamingo Bay Water Lodge is built on stilts in the crystal clear waters of Inhambane Bay.
 This eco-paradise is home to flocks of flamingos, tropical fish and the very rare dugong.
 Flamingo Bay is an ideal honeymoon destination.

-Located only 89 kilometres north of the historic city of Inhambane and with spectacular 180 degree ocean views, five-star cuisine and luxurious accommodation, lies the newly built Massinga Beach Lodge.
+Located only 89 kilometres north of the historic city of Inhambane lies the stunning Massinga Beach Lodge, with spectacular 180 degree ocean views and luxurious accommodation.

 Vilankulo is a busy, bustling town with friendly people and a lively atmosphere.
 Electricity is generated by means of natural gas.
 At the Vilankulo markets fresh produce is readily available, and there are shops selling basic supplies, as well as a petrol station and a clinic with competent doctors.
 There are also numerous restaurants serving a variety of fresh seafood and Portuguese cuisine.